 In addition, QVQ has gained experience in translating the production knowledge to perform GMP-approved production of VHHs, making them suitable for diagnostic imaging in human.

-QVQ delivers VHH that are labeled directionally at the C terminus with different fluorescent dyes (FITC, Hilyte, IRDye), biotin, DOTA, NOTA and HRP.
-Moreover, QVQ also labels the VHH on request with the preferred maleimide label or dye.
+QVQ delivers VHH with a proprietary C-Direct tag at their C-terminus.
+This tag allows for good production yields in yeast, affinity chromatography for purification and directional conjugation to an unpaired thiol.
+QVQ offers VHH that are labeled directionally at the C terminus with different fluorescent dyes (FITC, Hilyte, IRDye), biotin, DOTA, NOTA and HRP.
+Moreover, QVQ also labels VHH on request with maleimide labels or dyes.

 QVQ disposes of a large database of VHH sequences, which are used for analysis of VHH production, stability and protease resistance.
 Moreover, due to wealth of information from mutagenesis of VHH genes, QVQ can manipulate the VHH sequences to improve their stability and production yields.